Director of Soccer Operations

-Sammy Towne, who was a standout defensive player for Karen Hoppa’s Auburn soccer teams from 2007-10, has returned to the program as the Director of Soccer Operations.
+Sammy Towne, who was a standout defensive player for Karen Hoppa's Auburn soccer teams from 2007-10, has served as the Director of Soccer Operations for the past two seasons.

 "I'm beyond thrilled to be returning to Auburn after formerly being a player and part of the team for five years," Towne said.
 "The program's immense success in recent years has been one that I've followed with the utmost respect.
 I hope to use the experience and skills I obtained under head coach Michael Coll while at UNC Greensboro to further propel the program's momentum of competing for a national championship."

-Towne, from Royal Palm Beach, Fla., spent the last four seasons as an assistant coach at UNC Greensboro, where she worked primarily with the defenders and helped coordinate recruiting, travel and the budget.
+Towne, from Royal Palm Beach, Fla., returned to Auburn after spending the 2012-15 seasons as an assistant coach at UNC Greensboro, where she worked primarily with the defenders and helped coordinate recruiting, travel and the budget.

 "We are so excited to have Sammy return to Auburn as a part of our staff," Hoppa said.
 "Her playing experience here along with her four years of coaching experiences makes her a huge asset to our program."